3 Bedroom Home in Salisbury - $299,000

 Hidden behind the trees you will find this Well cared for 3 bedroom, 1.5 bath in very nice neighborhood.
 Plenty of space with a Den.
 Sunroom, Game room, Sheds for crafts and even a kitty shed room outback.
 Nice wrap around deck.
 Fenced backyard with high fencing for privacy and to keep the puppies in.
 Also a garage/workshop in the back.
 Lots of concrete driveway from beginning to end of this loving home.
 This property gets a lot of light for sun bathing and backyard activities.
-Would make a great daycare?
 Here you will find purposely planted an Angel Pine, Chocolate & fruit trees.
 Great place to take your dog for a stroll and meet up with neighbors.
-Professional Photos and Measurements coming soon Sellers are open to owner financing with HUGE down payment.
+Shed 1 (Office):9ft x 16ft Shed 2 (Kennel & storage):Kennel portion 7ft x 9ft Storage portion 11ft x 15ft Shop:22ft x 25ft Click on the VIRTUAL TOUR.
+Sellers are open to owner financing with HUGE down payment.
 Ask me about the terms.
-Seller took the 3rd bedroom out to accommodate themselves but will put it back for buyer.
-Septic is a 3 bedroom.
+Seller took the 3rd bedroom out to accommodate themselves, but will put it back for buyer.
+Septic is 3 beds per seller

 3 Bedroom Home in Salisbury - $299,000